-The net proceeds from the issue of each Tranche of Notes will be applied by Achmea for general corporate purposes.
+The net proceeds from the issue of each Tranche of Notes will be applied by the Issuer for general corporate purposes.
 If, in respect of any particular issue, there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.

-In particular, if so specified in the applicable Final Terms, Achmea intends to allocate an amount equal to the net proceeds from an offer of Notes specifically to (in)directly finance and/or refinance in whole or in part eligible green loans and/or investments (the Eligible Green Projects) relating to (i) new and existing energy efficient residential buildings in the Netherlands (Residential Real Estate) and (ii) energy efficient commercial buildings in the Netherlands and internationally (Commercial Real Estate) that meet the Eligibility Criteria (as defined below) of Achmea's Green Finance Framework dated February 2022, as amended from time to time (the Green Finance Framework) and such Notes may also be referred to as "Green Bonds".
-In the event of future Green Bond issuances, investors would be able to obtain information on the same from the Green Finance Framework.
-A committee (the Green Finance Framework Committee) will manage the Green Finance Framework.
+In particular, if so specified in the applicable Final Terms, the Issuer intends to allocate net proceeds of its (future) green finance instruments (Green Finance Instruments) to (in)directly finance and/or refinance in whole or in part eligible green loans and/or investments (together Eligible Green Projects) relating to (i) new and existing energy efficient residential buildings in the Netherlands (Residential Real Estate) and (ii) energy efficient commercial buildings in the Netherlands (Commercial Real Estate) that meet the Eligibility Criteria (as defined in the Issuer's Green Finance Framework dated July 2024), as amended from time to time (the Green Finance Framework).
+In the event of future Green issuances, investors would be able to obtain information on the same from the Green Finance Framework.
+As long as the size of the total Eligible Green Projects (together the Eligible Green Project Portfolio) exceeds the outstanding Green Finance Instruments, the Issuer can issue these instruments in a green format.